Molly Seidel: NCAA

-Seidel attended the University of Notre Dame, and was the 2015 NCAA Division 1 national cross country champion and the 2016 NCAA Division I national indoor track and field 3000 meters and 5000 meters champion.
+Seidel attended the University of Notre Dame and was the 2015 NCAA Division 1 national cross-country champion and the 2016 NCAA Division I national indoor track and field 3000 meters and 5000 meters champion.
 Seidel won 10,000 meters title at 2015 NCAA Division I Outdoor Track and Field Championships.
 Seidel was a six time Atlantic Coast Conference champion.
 She won the Honda Sports Award as the nation's top female cross country runner in 2016.

-NOTE: Notre Dame was in the Big East in 2012–13, but moved to the Atlantic Coast Conference starting in 2013–14.
+NOTE: Notre Dame was in the Big East in 2012–13 but moved to the Atlantic Coast Conference starting in 2013–14.

 Professional

 Seidel was invited to the 2012 Bupa Great Edinburgh International Cross Country in Scotland where she placed third (15:16) in the 4 km and was the first USA high school finisher.

 Seidel placed fourteenth in 20:13 in 2016 USATF National Club Cross Country Championships.
 She ran the 2017 USATF Road 5k Championships Abbott Dash to the Finishline 5k in 15:35, her professional debut road race representing Saucony.

 Seidel qualified to represent Team USA at the 2018 Great Edinburgh International Cross Country in Scotland.
 Seidel finished third in the 6 km event in a time of 21:04, helping Team USA to an overall bronze.

-Seidel continued 2018 season with a 2nd place at the 2018 USA Cross Country Championships.
+Seidel continued the 2018 season with a 2nd place at the 2018 USA Cross Country Championships.
 She qualified for Team USA at 2018 NACAC Cross Country Championships in La Libertad, El Salvador on February 17, 2018.

 In Atlanta, Georgia, at the U.S. Woman's Olympic Trials Marathon on February 29, 2020, Seidel broke from the pack along with Aliphine Tuliamuk.
 Over the rolling hills of the course, the two pushed each other and took a large lead over third place Sally Kipyego.
 Seidel finished eight seconds behind Tuliamuk for a second place in 2:27:31.
 She earned a spot on the US Olympic Team and won $65,000.

 On October 4, 2020, Seidel ran the London Marathon and finished 6th overall.
 She was the second American woman, finishing with a personal best time of 2:25:13.